dwightjack/wok-pkgs/docs/packages/core/hooks.md

 ### Hook's Scopes

 The scope of a hook defines how injected functions interact with the build process.
-If a hook's scope is **global**, injected functions will be affect every task that executes that hook.
+If a hook's scope is **global**, injected functions will affect every task that executes that hook.

-If a hook's scope is **local** then injecting a function into a task will affect only that tasks' instance.
+If a hook's scope is **local** then injecting a function into a task will affect only that task's instance.

 ### Hook's Types

-A hook acts essentially as a reducer that receives an input value (called _accumulator_), transforms it and then outputs the transformed value.
+A hook acts essentially as a reducer that receives an input value (called **accumulator**), transforms it and then outputs the transformed value.
 An accumulator could be any JavaScript value, but the most common are:

 - [Lazypipe](https://github.com/OverZealous/lazypipe).
 This is the default type.
 - [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).